-ZYNRELEF, our third commercial product, was granted a marketing authorization by the EC in September 2020.
+ZYNRELEF, our third approved product, was granted a marketing authorization by the European Commission ("EC") in September 2020.
+As of January 1, 2021, ZYNRELEF is approved in 31 European countries including the countries of the EU and EEA and the United Kingdom.
 ZYNRELEF is indicated for the treatment of somatic postoperative pain from small- to medium-sized surgical wounds in adults.
-The marketing authorization follows the EMA's positive opinion from the CHMP in July 2020.
-The EC's centralized marketing authorization is valid for the 27 countries that are members of the EU, and the other countries in the EEA.
 ZYNRELEF, a non-opioid, is a dual-acting, fixed-dose combination of the local anesthetic bupivacaine with a low dose of the nonsteroidal anti-inflammatory drug meloxicam.
 It is the first and only extended-release local anesthetic to demonstrate in Phase 3 studies significantly reduced pain and opioid use through 72 hours compared to bupivacaine solution, the current standard-of-care local anesthetic for postoperative pain control.
-By delivering sustained levels of both a potent anesthetic and a local anti-inflammatory agent directly to the site of tissue injury, HTX-011 was designed to deliver superior pain relief while reducing the need for systemically administered pain medications such as opioids, which carry the risk of harmful side effects, abuse and addiction.
-We are currently assessing the evolving global environment for pharmaceuticals and developing a coordinated global marketing strategy, and at this time we anticipate making ZYNRELEF available to patients in Europe during the second half of 2021.
+By delivering sustained levels of both a potent anesthetic and a local anti-inflammatory agent directly to the site of tissue injury, ZYNRELEF was designed to deliver superior pain relief while reducing the need for systemically administered pain medications such as opioids, which carry the risk of harmful side effects, abuse and addiction.
+As we build large-scale manufacturing capacity to meet the anticipated commercial demand in the U.S. and the rest of the world, we are developing a coordinated global marketing strategy.
+At this time, we anticipate making ZYNRELEF available to patients in Europe during 2022.

-HTX-011 (ZYNRELEF in the EU and EEA) is an investigational agent in the United States and Canada.
-The FDA granted Breakthrough Therapy designation to HTX-011 and the NDA received Priority Review designation.
-A CRL was received from the FDA regarding the NDA for HTX-011 in June 2020.
+HTX-011 (ZYNRELEF in Europe) is an investigational agent in the U.S. and Canada.
+The FDA granted Breakthrough Therapy designation to HTX-011 and the New Drug Application ("NDA") received Priority Review designation.
+A Complete Response Letter ("CRL") was received from the FDA regarding the NDA for HTX-011 in June 2020.
 The CRL stated that the FDA is unable to approve the NDA in its present form based on the need for additional non-clinical information.
 Based on the complete review of the NDA, the FDA did not identify any clinical safety or efficacy issues or chemistry, manufacturing and controls issues.
 There are four non-clinical issues in the CRL, none of which relate to any observed toxicity.
 Three relate to confirming exposure of excipients in preclinical reproductive toxicology studies, and the fourth relates to changing the manufacturing release specification of the allowable level of an impurity based on animal toxicology coverage.
-In September 2020, we announced a successful Type A meeting with the FDA in which alignment was reached on the plans for our resubmission of the NDA for HTX-011 for the management of postoperative pain in the fourth quarter of 2020.
+Since receiving the CRL, we generated data showing that peak plasma levels (Cmax) of excipients in reproductive toxicology studies are >50- to >200-fold higher than the levels observed in patients receiving the highest dose of HTX-011.
+These results provide validation of the previously submitted animal studies.
+At the Type A End-of-Review meeting in September 2020 (the "Type A Meeting"), the FDA agreed with the change to the manufacturing specification proposed by Heron to address the FDA's concern and agreed with our proposal to bridge the clinical and nonclinical excipient exposure data to address the other 3 deficiencies.
+In November 2020, we resubmitted the NDA to the FDA for HTX-011 based on the outcome and final minutes of the Type A Meeting.
+The Prescription Drug User Fee Act ("PDUFA") goal date is May 12, 2021.

-In November 2019, the NDS for HTX-011 was accepted by Health Canada.
-We are working to respond to a list of questions received from Health Canada in July 2020, and we anticipate up to a 300-day review period following our responsive submission.
+In November 2019, the New Drug Submission ("NDS") for HTX-011 was accepted by Health Canada.
+In April 2021, we responded to a list of questions received from Health Canada and we anticipate up to a 300-day review period following screening of our responses.